Lemonade Stand: Ports

 Charlie Kellner ported the game to the Apple II in February 1979, and Apple included it for free with their computers throughout the 1980s.

 Minnesota Educational Computing Consortium sold Lemonade Stand as part of a bundle of seven Apple II games for children for US$25 from MECC.
-MECC also sold the game as part of a package for the Atari 8-bit computers.
+MECC also included the game in a package for Atari 8-bit computers.

-A version for the Atari 8-bit family by Bob Polaro was published through the Atari Program Exchange in 1981 as Lemonade.
+Another Atari 8-bit version, programmed by Bob Polaro, was published through the Atari Program Exchange in 1981 as Lemonade.

 Reception

 In 1982 David H. Ahl reviewed the game along with five other business-management simulations in Creative Computing; he indicated that it was simpler than most, and likely aimed at children, and said that it was a good teaching game for children about businesses.
-Elizabeth Ghaffari, in Tapping the Wisdom that Surrounds You, claimed that the game was "the perfect vehicle to introduce the microcomputer to family and friends and to convince them that technology could be a fun and positive force in their life."
+Elizabeth Ghaffari, in Tapping the Wisdom that Surrounds You, gave a positive review and argued that the game was a good reason for families and children to buy a microcomputer.
+InfoWorld's Essential Guide to Atari Computers recommended the game among educational software for the Atari 8-bit.